 or Contact the Eureka Fire Protection District at 636-938-5505

 DID YOU KNOW:

-During the spring months in the St. Louis Area, we have many days of high temperatures, strong winds, and low humidity.
+During the spring and summer months in the St. Louis Area, we have many days of high temperatures, strong winds, and low humidity.
 These factors and intermittent rainfall can lead to dangerous grass and brush fires.

 Per Missouri Department of Natural Resources Regulations-